 Conclusion: How To Read Programming Books.

 These are the tricks I use to read programming books and other technical books.
 Let me know in the comments section below if you have any other tips on how to read programming books that I did not mention in this post.
 I will definitely try them out and perhaps they may become part of this list.
-Anyways, I’ll see you in other Coding Gear articles.
+Anyway, I’ll see you in other Coding Gear articles.